DIY Pixie Den Lantern and Tips for Working in Tiny Spaces

 Trim the shaft and dip the tip in the black nail polish.
 Leave to dry.

-Working Stained-glass hanging light
+Working stained-glass hanging light

 Oooo, this stained-glass hanging light was so much fun to make 😀 Cut a small polystyrene ball in half with a craft knife.
 If you don’t have a polystyrene ball, you can use a water balloon too.

 Insert a long screw or nail into the bottom of the wrapped ball and stick it down on a level surface.
-I used masking tape folded over, so the sticky side faces outwards to keep the screw from toppling over.
+I used masking tape folded over so the sticky side faces outwards to keep the screw from toppling over.
 Double-sided tape or press stick will work too.

 Pour a thin layer of 2-minute resin over the half ball and cure under UV light.
 Add a second and third layer in the same way.
-You can add more layers, but I found that three was enough.
+You can add more layers, but I found that three were enough.
 Just make sure there are no open spots.

 Remove the resin dome from the half ball.
 It should come off easy enough.